 Weightlifting shoes have a few advantages over cross-training shoes — greater stability, a more beneficial position for mobility, and a better “feel” for the surface you’re lifting on (improved proprioception, if you’re feeling fancy).
 If you’re mainly lifting using machines, weightlifting shoes don’t add much benefit because the machines themselves take care of the stability.
 But if used judiciously, weightlifting shoes are a fabulous tool that can aid with mobility and form while performing free weight movements like squats, presses, cleans, and snatches.

-Over the past few years, there has been an explosion of new gyms as weightlifting, powerlifting, CrossFit and more have grown in popularity.
-With that growth of gyms has come a dazzling array of new lifting shoes all with different heel elevations, strap systems, designs and of course, price points.
-We’re here to help you navigate through and find the best weightlifting shoe that will fit your requirements.
+Over the past few years, there has been an explosion of new gyms as weightlifting, powerlifting, CrossFit, and more have grown in popularity.
+With that growth of gyms has come a dazzling array of new lifting shoes all with different heel elevations, strap systems, designs, and of course, price points.
+We’re here to help you navigate through and find the best weightlifting shoes that will fit your requirements.

 Best Weightlifting Shoes